library(BigDataStatMeth)Working with HDF5 Matrices

 7 Working with Large Files

-- Reads data in optimal block sizes
+- Reads the data in optimally sized blocks

-- Writes results efficiently
+- Writes partial results and accumulates them

 # BigDataStatMeth handles everything internally:

-result <- bdblockmult_hdf5(
+result <- X %*% Y

 # ↑ Behind the scenes: